YuukiPS/Core-Blog/documentation/shadowrocket.en_US.md

 ## Info

 - Download,Install,Sign it: [Shadowrocket](https://file2.yuuki.me/GD1/Project/GenshinImpact/App/Shadowrocket.ipa) or better [just buy](https://apps.apple.com/us/app/shadowrocket/id932747118?ref=YuukiPS) it, it's much simpler
-- For Genshin Impact with version 2.7+ you need a game patch and Sign it (meaning it is currently not supported because we don't have a patched version)
+- For Genshin Impact with version 2.7+ you need a [game patch](/game/genshin-impact) and sign it (Patch version 4.0.0 is now available!)
 - For Star Rail, There is no need for game patch. (means we still support this because you need a proxy aka this Shadowrocket)

-## Getting Started
+## How to Sign

+1. Extract .ipa (in Mac)
+2. Sign .app file: `sudo codesign -f -s - Payload/GenshinImpact.app`
+3. Compress back to .ipa: `zip -qry Genshin.ipa` Payload

+## How run in Mac PC?

+You can run any iOS application with [Playcover](https://docs.playcover.io/getting_started/download_playcover)

+## Get started with how to use a proxy (Shadowrocket)

 ### Turn on https decryption